-A - this represents the conscious state; that which is eternal and influence by our 5 senses.
+A - This represents the conscious state; that which is eternal and influenced by our 5 senses.

-U - the subconscious state; that which is within and which we experience with our eyes closed; this the state where we dream.
+U - The subconscious state; that which is within and which we experience with our eyes closed; this is the state where we dream.

 M - The superconscious state; this is the innermost part of us, it has no desires and no dreams, it is universal and pure

-this is the state in between, where the is no movement or activity, it is a state of bliss.
+This is the state in between, where there is no movement or activity, it is a state of bliss.

 When we chant the Om sound, we actually chant AAA, OOO, MMMM, …….(silence to feel the vibrations in our throat, body, and the environment).
 With continuous practice, we make sure to remember that the sound comes from our abdomen and travels upwards through our chest and throat and not directly from our throat itself.
 It is similar to singing.